Fish anatomy

 The heart has two chambers and pumps the blood through the respiratory surfaces of the gills and then around the body in a single circulatory loop.
 The eyes are adapted for seeing underwater and have only local vision.
 There is an inner ear but no external or middle ear.
-Low frequency vibrations are detected by the lateral line system of sense organs that run along the length of the sides of fish, which responds to nearby movements and to changes in water pressure.
+Low-frequency vibrations are detected by the lateral line system of sense organs that run along the length of the sides of fish, which responds to nearby movements and to changes in water pressure.

 Sharks and rays are basal fish with numerous primitive anatomical features similar to those of ancient fish, including skeletons composed of cartilage.
 Their bodies tend to be dorso-ventrally flattened, and they usually have five pairs of gill slits and a large mouth set on the underside of the head.
 The dermis is covered with separate dermal placoid scales.
 They have a cloaca into which the urinary and genital passages open, but not a swim bladder.
 Cartilaginous fish produce a small number of large yolky eggs.
 Some species are ovoviviparous, having the young develop internally, but others are oviparous and the larvae develop externally in egg cases.

 The bony fish lineage shows more derived anatomical traits, often with major evolutionary changes from the features of ancient fish.
 They have a bony skeleton, are generally laterally flattened, have five pairs of gills protected by an operculum, and a mouth at or near the tip of the snout.
 The dermis is covered with overlapping scales.
 Bony fish have a swim bladder which helps them maintain a constant depth in the water column, but not a cloaca.
 They mostly spawn a large number of small eggs with little yolk which they broadcast into the water column.

 Body

 In many respects, fish anatomy is different from mammalian anatomy.
 However, it still shares the same basic body plan from which all vertebrates have evolved: a notochord, rudimentary vertebrae, and a well-defined head and tail.

 Fish have a variety of different body plans.
-At the broadest level, their body is divided into head, trunk, and tail, although the divisions are not always externally visible.
+At the broadest level, their body is divided into the head, trunk, and tail, although the divisions are not always externally visible.
 The body is often fusiform, a streamlined body plan often found in fast-moving fish.
-They may also be filiform (eel-shaped) or vermiform (worm-shaped).
-Fish are often either compressed (laterally thin) or depressed (dorso-ventrally flat).
+Some species may be filiform (eel-shaped) or vermiform (worm-shaped).
+Fish are often either compressed (laterally thin and tall) or depressed (dorso-ventrally flattened).